 More and more Canadians are concerned about GMO (genetically modified organism), hormones and additives.
 Lots of people try to buy organic whenever possible.
 Vegetarian and vegan are on the rise.
 British Columbia is the most vegetarian-friendly province, with Ontario and Quebec not far behind.

 Homesick for Canada?
-Visit Country Cooking and try out some of the recipes.
+Visit Backcountry Recipe Collection and try out some of my recipes.

 Since “The 100-Mile Diet” was published, everybody started to talk about it and the local eating movement began.
 To follow this diet is basically eating local food that is in season, and give up processed food like factory-made snacks and sweets.
 Local eating requires shopping at farmers markets and at local farms for local produce.
 More people are starting to grow their own food and preserve fresh produce during the summer months.

 Many people in Canada live off the grid and a long way from civilization.

 The climate varies between areas and the amount of gardening you can do, it depends on where you live.
 The growing season is very short in most parts of the country, so having a greenhouse to start the plants is a good thing.
 A garden area requires at least a two-meter-high fence to keep the deer out.

 I always had a garden at my ranch, complementing my country kitchen, growing potatoes, bush beans, carrots, kale, a variety of lettuce and the like.
 We have raspberry bushes, black and red currants, rhubarb, herbs, plum, apple and cherry trees.
 No poison has ever been sprayed on my land.